esmail-abdulfattah/INLAPLUS/README.md

 # INLAPLUS

 The R-INLAPLUS package is under development.
 It is already compiled to run on 1 system and we are working to make it available on more systems.
+In the meantime, please feel free to email me at esmail.abdulfattah@kaust.edu.sa to run INLAPLUS for you.

 # How to use INLAPLUS in Python?